 Are job is to help families with all the moving pieces of probate.
 Here are some of the resources and services we provide.

 - Estate Sale & Donations of Un-Sold Personal Property

 - Probate Financial Advisors

 Learn more about our network: Here

 We are a one-stop shop for all of your estate settling needs, connecting you with vetted professionals within our network to help you along the way.

 Our team is here to help families with the things they either don’t know how to do, or don’t want to do.

 Are You Selling An Inherited House In Florida?

-AIM Property Help specializes in helping heirs with unwanted inherited property.
+AIM Property Help specializes in helping heirs and personal representatives with unwanted inherited property.

 Some of the ways we work with family’s wanting to sell an inherited house include: